robin-raymond/zax.io/warnings-errors.md

     * a quote `'` or`"` was started but the matching end quote `'` or `"` is missing
 * `missing-end-of-comment`
     * a comment `/*` or `/**` was started but the matching end comment `*/` or `**/` is missing
+* `compile-directive-error`
+    * a compile directive was issued but the value specified does not evaluate to a compile time constant
 * `compiles-directive-error`
     * the compiles directive failed to compile code and thus forced an error
 * `requires-directive-error`